jmetcher2/slideshow/readme.md

 On Windows, use / as the path separator.
 The path is case sensitive or not, according to the native behaviour of the OS.
 Slideshow will recurse down into subfolders.
-At present, you can not specify multiplefolders
+At present, you can not specify multiple folders

 **extensions**
 A comma-separated list of file extensions.
 Any files in `source` that don't have one of these extensions will be ignored.